ksproska/artificialInteligence_java_python/README.md

 Overview of interfaces and their implementations.

-Additionaly for each problem are avaliable different heuristic for ordering cells to fill and ordering their domains.
+Additionaly for each problem are avaliable different heuristics for ordering cells to fill and ordering their domains.

 Both problems:
 - in order (left to right, up to down) (+ domain order swapped)